Last Updated on August 25, 2024 by John Coleman

 If you live in a dry climate, an evaporative cooler can be a great alternative to traditional air conditioning.
 These coolers work by pulling in hot, dry air and passing it through wet pads that cool the air before circulating it back into the room.
 They are more energy-efficient than AC units and can significantly reduce the temperature on your patio.

-11) Portable or Stationary Bar
+11) Add a Portable or Stationary Bar with a Rolling Cooler

 Okay, so as I was putting this list together, I couldn’t help but add this.
 What better way to cool yourself down than partaking in your favorite chilled beverage?
-Adding a bar to your patio can be a fun and functional way to keep cool.
+Adding a bar and portable cooler to your patio can be a fun and functional way to keep cool.
 You can choose between a portable bar on wheels that you can move around as needed or a stationary one built into your patio design.
 Either option allows you to enjoy cold drinks and snacks without having to constantly go inside.

 12) Replace Patio Furniture and/or Decor with Lighter Colors and Materials